 \subsection{Overview}

-In order to address the challenges posed by limited data availability and complex clinical prediction tasks in emerging diseases, we propose a domain-invariant representation learning method that leverages existing large-scale EMR source datasets and their corresponding models.
+To address the challenges of limited data availability and complex clinical prediction tasks in emerging diseases, we propose a domain-invariant representation learning method that leverages existing large-scale EMR source datasets and their corresponding models.
 The overall pipeline is shown in Figure~\ref{fig:framework}.
-The wide variety of medical features and the varying clinical feature requirements across different tasks necessitate a strategic approach to mitigate distribution shifts between different domains.
-Building upon the pre-trained Teacher Model, our solution involves training a Transitional Model on the source dataset while incorporating information from the target dataset.
-By combining the knowledge guidance from the Teacher Model and the supervision from the target dataset, our approach focuses on capturing domain-invariant features relevant to downstream tasks.
-This process facilitates the learning of a unified domain-invariant encoder.
-The primary goal of this method is to enhance the model's generalization capability across different task domains, ultimately improving its adaptability to various medical contexts.
-The implementation of the proposed solution contains three key steps: (1) training teacher model on source dataset, (2) training domain-invariant feature extractor, and (3) transferring to target task.
+The wide variety of medical features and varying clinical feature requirements across different tasks necessitate a strategic approach to mitigate distribution shifts between domains.
+Building upon a pre-trained teacher model, our solution involves training a transitional model on the source dataset while incorporating information from the target dataset.
+By combining knowledge guidance from the teacher model and supervision from the target dataset, our approach focuses on capturing domain-invariant features relevant to downstream tasks, facilitating the learning of a unified domain-invariant encoder.
+The primary goal is to enhance the model's generalization capability across different task domains, ultimately improving its adaptability to various medical contexts.
+The implementation consists of the following three key steps: (1) training teacher model on source dataset, (2) training domain-invariant feature extractor, and (3) transferring to target task.